 The Kensington North Watershed Association area is situated on the north shore of Prince Edward Island between Malpeque Bay on the west and New London Bay on the east.
 The Kensington North area straddles the boundary between Prince County and Queens County covering all of Lot 18 and part of Lots 19, 20 and 21.
 The area wholly covers twelve old school districts and the major portion of five other districts and moderate to small portions of five more districts.
-Two municipalities are situated within the Kensington North area: the Town of Kensington and the Community of Malpeque Bay and together they account for nearly 45% of the total area while the remainder is unincorporated.
+Two municipalities are situated within the Kensington North area: the Town of Kensington and the Rural Municipality of Malpeque Bay and together they account for nearly 45% of the total area while the remainder is unincorporated.

 The Kensington North Watersheds Association is a community of watersheds working with residents, youth, landowners, farmers, commercial and recreational fishermen, and industry towards something we all want and need.
 Clean Water.